AMENDMENTS 11-27 OF THE UNITED STATES CONSTITUTION

 THE SIXTEENTH AMENDMENT

 The Sixteenth Amendment began the Federal Income Tax!
-Ratification was completed on February 3, 1913.
+There is significant concern as to whether this Amendment was ever properly ratified.

 The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment